English-language spelling reform: Arguments against reform

 Spelling reform faces many arguments against the development and implementation of a reformed orthography for English.
-Public acceptance to spelling reform has been consistently low, at least since the early 19th century, when spelling was codified by the influential English dictionaries of Samuel Johnson (1755) and Noah Webster (1806).
-The irregular spelling of very common words, such as are, have, done, of, would makes it difficult to fix them without introducing a noticeable change to the appearance of English text.
+Public acceptance to spelling reform has been consistently low since at least the early 19th century, when Noah Webster's reforms were put into place (1806).

-English is the only one of the top ten major languages with no associated worldwide regulatory body with the power to promulgate spelling changes.
+The irregular spelling of very common words such as are, have, done, of, would makes it difficult to alter them without introducing a noticeable change to the appearance of English text.